Ekapada: Development and worship

 The evolution of Ekapada is unclear; however, most scholars agree that he emerged from the Vedic deity Aja Ekapada or Ajaikapada (a sandhi of Aja and Ekapada).
 The first mention of Aja Ekapada ("the one-footed unborn/unmanifested one") is found in the Vedas (e.g. Rig Veda 02.031.06, 06.050.14, etc.), Hinduism's earliest scriptures.
-Aja Ekapada is closely associated with Ahi Budhnya ("serpent of the deep ocean"), appearing in juxtaposition with the latter in five Rig Vedic hymns and once without him.
+Aja Ekapada is closely associated with Ahi Budhnya ("serpent of the deep ocean"), appearing in juxtaposition with the latter in five Rigvedic hymns and once without him.
 According to V. S. Agrawala, Aja Ekapada and Ahi Budhnya appear to be twin aspects of the same deity.
 According to another interpretation, Aja Ekapada appears to be an aerial deity since he is invoked as the supporter of the sky and the thundering flood.
 In Yaska's Naighantuka (a thesaurus), Aja Ekapada is mentioned with the deities of the celestial realms.
 The Atharvaveda describes him as made of two worlds.
 The Taittiriya Brahmana describes him as rising from the east.
 The commentator of this text interprets Aja Ekapada as a form of the fire-god Agni, as does the modern scholar V. S. Agrawala.
 Durga on the Nirukta interprets him to be the sun, and some scholars also consider him a solar deity.
 Some scholars associate him with storms and interpret Aja Ekapada as a lightning strike coming down on earth in a single streak.
 In the Hindu epics, Aja Ekapada, spelled Ajaikapada, is described as one of the 11 Rudras and an epithet of Shiva, an identification that still is in vogue and is reflected in most of his representations.
 In the epic Mahabharata, both Ajaikapada and Ahi Budhnya are described as Rudras.
 The twin deities are characterized as guardians of the gold, with Kubera, the treasurer of the gods.
 Some Puranas describe Aja, Ekapada (Ekapat), and Ahirbudhnya as three different Rudras.
 Ajaikapada is described as a Rudra in the Linga Purana too.
 In most cases Shiva is the governing deity of the Rudras, including Aja-Ekapada.